Can society hold if one only takes care of the people one loves?

 - Do not murder.
 We cannot measure the value of human life.
 To destroy a single human life is to destroy the entire world because, for that person, the world has ceased to exist.
-It follows that you are sustaining a whole universe by supporting a single human life.
+You are sustaining a whole universe by supporting a single human life.

 - When eating, do not tear off the limb of a living animal.
-As intelligent human beings, we have a duty not to cause undue pain to any creatures.
+As intelligent humans, we are not obligated to cause undue pain to creatures.

 - Do not steal.
 Whatever benefits you receive in this world, make sure that none of them arrive at the unfair expense of someone else.

 - Harness and channel the human libido.
 The family unit is the foundation of human society.
-Sexuality is the fountain of life, and so nothing is more holy than the sexual act.
+Sexuality is life’s fountain, so nothing is more holy than the sexual act.
 And nothing can be more debasing and destructive to the human being when abused.
 For this reason, incest, adultery and rape are forbidden.

 - Establish courts of law to ensure justice.
 Human judges and courts are meant to restore harmony by synchronizing with a supernal just order.
-Just government and just laws establish stability and balance.
+Just government and just regulations establish stability and balance.

-Laws made by humans may change according to circumstance.
+Laws made by humans may change according to circumstances.
 But, rules made by God remain the same for all people at all times.
 If we fulfill only those laws that make sense to us, we will change them according to our convenience.
 We would be our own God.
-But when we understand that they are the laws of a Supreme Divinity, we realize that they can not be changed, just as He does not change.
+But when we understand that they are the laws of a Supreme Divinity, we realize that they can not be changed, just as He does not.

 The Torah also has a method for harmony between particular societies living together.
-These are the beautiful laws for respecting and honouring the “ger toshav,” the resident-alien who is not of your specific culture.
+These are the beautiful laws for respecting and honouring the “ger toshav,” the resident alien not of your specific culture.
 The Torah commands, “Ger lo tilhatz” (Do not oppress the stranger.)
-You must include him in all of your civil laws, but he is exempt from all religious laws.
+You must include him in all your civil laws, but he is exempt from all religious laws.

 So, where does this leave us in January 2022?